rkernan/vim-modestatus/README.md

 ## Usage

-The [documentation](doc/modestatus.txt) covers behavior and usage fairly concisely, so here's my modestatus config as an example:
+The [documentation](doc/modestatus.txt) covers behavior and usage fairly concisely, so here's my simplified modestatus config as an example:

 ![screenshot][screenshot]